alexjvr1/R.temp/LandscapteGenetics.md

 Aim:
-To determine which landscape and evironmental characteristics affect connectivity across elevation.
+To determine which landscape and evironmental characteristics affect connectivity across elevation and how this determines the distribution of genetic diversity.

 1. Topographic complexity are the main factors resulting in resistence in movement across elevation in the alps. (explains high gene flow in Scotland)

 2. Breeding site availability/quality determines the range edge.

+3. Are regional patterns of connectivity indicative of the distribution of broad scale (phylogeographic-level) genetic diversity?